wints/documentation/recipes/spotlight_indexing.md

 Listing your app content on Apple's new Spotlight search with Branch is easy.
 Note that this guide will list on both _cloud search_ in addition to _local spotlight search_.

+{% protip title="iOS 9 SDK is in beta" %}
+To use the iOS 9 compatible SDK, please download either the source files or the .framework from [this branch](https://github.com/BranchMetrics/iOS-Deferred-Deep-Linking-SDK/tree/ios-9-content-discovery).
+This will emerge from beta when iOS 9 is out of beta.
+{% endprotip %}

 ## Listing your content

 Content can be added to Spotlight search with a single line of code.
 We'd recommend that you put this on every page that renders a piece of content for your users.
 This way, a user could rediscover a previous thing that they had viewed.